randomscorp/Shuriken/ReadMe.md

 ## Features

-* Adds a customizable key to spawn.
-* Press the key to spawn, press again to hover.
+* Press the customizable <kbd>Key</kbd> to spawn the shuriken, press it again to hover.
 On hover:
-  * Key + Up to teleport to it
+  * <kbd>Key</kbd>+ <kbd> ↑ </kbd> to teleport.
-  * Key + Down to destroy it
+  * <kbd>Key</kbd>+ <kbd> ↓ </kbd> to destroy it
-  * Key again to call it back
+  * <kbd>Key</kbd> to call it back
-* Contact damage scales with shaman, hover damage scales with nail upgrades and both scale with the amount of shuriken aquired
+* Contact damage scales with shaman, hover damage scales with nail damage and both scale with the amount of shuriken aquired
-* Randomize the ability to teleport
-* Scale infinetly by randomizing as many shurikens as you want
+* Randomizer 4 integration.

 ## Customization
 ![](static/rando.png)

-The sprites are loaded on initialize and can be customized.
+The sprites are loaded on initialize and can be replaced.
 Create your own 512x512 image and replace the "sprite.png" file on the mod static folder.
 To replace the pick up icon replace the "rando.png" file in the static folder with your 100x100 image.

 ## Credits